Pierce County License Hearing Guide

 This is the single most important thing you need to know: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
 If you fail to request this hearing within this strict deadline, your driver's license will be automatically suspended.
 Don't delay!

-• In Person: You can visit a local Georgia DDS office to request the hearing in person.
-However, given the 15-day deadline, this might not be the most efficient option.
+• In Person: You can visit a Georgia DDS Customer Service Center and request the hearing in person.

 Automatic License Suspension